 The evaluator followed a threefold, non-symmetric approach to test the TOE.
 The following test configurations were used:

-The evaluator test environment set up in Munich.
-The evaluator's test environment set up in the Munich lab consisted of a OEL, RHEL and SLES10 installation of the TOE in a Non-RAC configuration.
+The evaluator test environment was set up in Munich.
+It consisted of a OEL, RHEL and SLES10 installation of the TOE in a Non-RAC configuration.

 Furthermore, the evaluator witnessed a controlled run of the vendor's test suites.